axelvaldez/radical-companies/_posts/reviews/2023-02-25-urban-radical-one-more-time.markdown

    width="70%"
    alt="">
  </div>
  <div class="_continueb">I am not sure why, but I jumped up from my bed and moved to the laptop where I am writing this stuff.
 More than anything else it was, I think, the &lsquo;TIMID&rsquo; column.
 The VOCAL column and PROFITEERS squeeze the TIMIDs by limiting speech to dictatorship-convenient-speech or else.
 That is what has been happening in Cuba, North Korea, and Venezuela.
-This is also what happens in <span class="_paradigm">Fiat</span> businesses, with the bosses as essential to their immune system.</div>
+This is also what happens in  businesses, with the bosses as essential to their immune system.</div>
  <div class="_continueb">Finally, towards the end of the book, this other image jumped at me because it illustrates the biggest problem we face in moving forward,</div>
   <div class="_center">
    <img